AshAvalanche/ash-docs/docs/tools/ansible-avalanche-collection/overview.md

 - **Provisioning Avalanche nodes** on Fuji or Mainnet with flawless upgrade capabilities.
 Ansible also brings easy node configuration persistence and idempotent deployments.
 - **Bootstrapping local test networks** that really mimic production environments
-- **Automating subnet and blockchain operations** (subnet whitelisting, plugin deployment) for validators
+- **Automating Subnet and blockchain operations** (subnet whitelisting, plugin deployment) for node operators
 - And more